Skip to Content

 Nelson to Alberta border

-Fort Steele near Cranbrook is a living time capsule of a 19th century gold rush boom town, complete with working blacksmith shop, theatre, steam railway and more.
+Fort Steele near Cranbrook is a living time capsule of a 19th-century gold rush boom town, complete with a working blacksmith shop, theatre, steam railway and more.

-Detour as much as you and your schedule allows, but keep in mind the high mountain passes, windy roads and lake ferries that can slow down travel between them.
+Detour as much as you and your schedule allow, but keep in mind the high mountain passes, windy roads and lake ferries that can slow down travel between them.

 JR stands at entrance to mine shaft, looking at inscription on outer wall.
 The photographer is within the rocky mine shaft itself, looking out